“How long should my nonfiction book be?”

 The Kickstarter Book

-The kickstarter book helps your ideal reader kickstart his journey.
+The kickstarter book is a paid, full-fledged book you can sell in various formats on Amazon Kindle Direct Publishing (KDP) and other distribution channels.
+It helps your ideal reader kickstart his journey.
 It provides information, helps with mindset shift, and gives him a quick win that positions you as the expert.

 But the real beauty of the kickstarter book is that it delivers a major step on your client’s path to ultimate transformation through your offerings.
 Because you’re delivering the first and powerful win, your kickstarter book can range between 15,000 and 30,000 words.
 I recommend you set your word count goal at around 20,000 words.
 And if you use one of the five easy book structures, you can blaze through this type of book in no time.